pastas/pastas/doc/readme.rst

   >>> cd html

 4. The html files have now been created in the html folder with the gwtsa-doc folder if Sphinxdoc was succesfull.
-5. Move to the html folder with the gwtsa-doc folder:
+5. Move to the html folder with the gwtsa-docs folder:
   >>> cd
-  >>> cd ../path-to-gwtsa-doc/html
+  >>> cd ../path-to-gwtsa-docs/html

 6. Update the gh-pages branch:
   >>> git branch # Check if we are in the gh-pages branch